shazzar00ni/shazzar00ni/README.md

-# 👋 Hi, I’m Shannon/@shazzarooni👩🏻‍💻 this is my GubHub README file
+# 👋 Hi, I’m Shannon/@shazzarooni👩🏻‍💻 welcome to my GubHub!

+## 👩🏻‍🏫 About me

 ## 👀 I’m interested in: